Level 1: Embodiment Training for Practitioners

 The Heart of B’Etzem

 Embodiment is a skill, a capacity, a way of relating to your body that can be cultivated gently, consistently, and over time.
-When a client spirals, dissociates, accuses, or freezes, the urge to reach for a protocol is strong.
-But often, your body knows something first.
-A pause.
+When a client spirals, dissociates, or freezes — the urge to reach for a protocol is strong.
+But your body often knows something first.
+Before the words.
+Before the tool.
+Before the fix.
+There’s a pause.
 A breath.
 A sensation.
 When you can stay with that, the next step rises from somewhere deeper.

 What You’ll Learn in Level 1